Can I Teach English Online With No Degree?By Camille Turner

 With Lingoda, you can teach English to adults in both private and group classes.
 You can design your own schedule, and the company provides the curriculum for you, so there’s minimal class prep time.
 To qualify to teach with Lingoda, you’ll need to have a teaching certification and at least three years of previous teaching experience (either online or in a physical classroom), but you won’t need a degree.

 Based in New York, Voxy offers private and group classes to learners around the world and specializes in task-based teaching using authentic materials only.
 The purpose of Voxy’s online teacher-led classes is to complement the language training and instruction that learners get with Voxy’s self-study product.
-They prefer you to have previous teaching experience, including having taught English online, and that you have knowledge of at least one foreign language.
+You should have previous teaching experience (having taught English online is best), and they prefer that you have knowledge of at least one foreign language.

 While iBestTeacher prefers that applicants have a bachelor’s degree, it isn’t necessarily a requirement.
-They also prefer candidates with a TEFL/TESOL certification and some prior experience tutoring or teaching, but their only real requirements are to be fluent in English and have a clear speaking voice.
+They also prefer candidates with some prior experience tutoring or teaching, but their only real requirements are to be fluent in English, have a clear speaking voice, and have a TEFL/TESOL certificate.
 With iBestTeacher, you’ll be teaching students ages 4 to 15, and your pay rate will be determined based on your training and demo class results.
 As for flexibility, while you can choose your schedule when you’re first hired, changing your availability in the middle of a contract is discouraged (though not impossible).

-Like TomABC and Magic Ears, you’ll need to be enrolled in a bachelor’s degree program if you don’t already have a bachelor’s degree and you’d like to work for Open English.
+If you don’t have a bachelor’s degree, you can still work with Open English.
 This company requires a minimum of 10 teaching hours each week.
 You’ll be teaching personalized and group classes to students who are largely based in Latin America.

 What other options do I have to teach online without a degree?